ubports/docs.ubports.com/sdk/apps/qml/QtQuick/Qt Quick Examples - Canvas.rst

     ctx.clip();
     ctx.drawImage(canvas.imagefile, 0, 0);

-.. rubric:: Tiger
-   :name: tiger

 *Tiger* uses the SVG path API to draw a tiger with a collection of SVG path strings.

 .. code:: qml